ExalDraen/python-libsolace/README.md

 * XML can only be validated if it is enqueued in a SolaceCommandQueue instance.
-* Appliance responses are difficult to validate since the "slave" appliance will almost always return errors when NOT "active", and already existing CI's will throw a error on create events and incorrect states.
+* Appliance responses are difficult to validate since the "slave" appliance will almost always return errors when NOT "active", and already existing CI's will throw a error on create events and incorrect states. see
+<a href="libsolace/Decorators.py">Decorators</a> for targeting specific appliances and states.
 * Since python dictionaries cannot contain `-` use `_`, the SolaceNode class will substitute a `-` for a `_` and vice-versa as needed on keyNames.